abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-02.md

 ## Task 3: Authoring Kusto Database Queries

-1. Make your way back to your **RTI_username** workspace.
+1. Make your way back to your **RTI_<inject key="DeploymentID" enableCopy="false"/>** workspace.
 You should see the new Eventstream you just created along side all the Evenhouse items.

     ![A screenshot of a computer](../media/Lab-02/image32.png)